 We were planning to see it quickly and then go have a picnic, but to our surprise the kids were having a BLAST.

-I loved this book when I read it, and when my daughter was a baby, I tried to put it into action.
-Instead of entertaining her, teaching her or constantly interacting with her, we would sit.
+I loved this book when I read it.
+When my daughter was a baby, I tried to put it into action.
+Instead of entertaining her, teaching her or constantly interacting with her, I tried simplifying.
+We would sit.

 I remember sitting on the front porch and watching the sun hit the leaves.
 It was not easy.
 But I could tell that by simplifying our day, I was nurturing my baby as well as myself in a way that we both really needed.